What is yoga?

 Numerous published studies show that yoga can significantly improve neuropathy symptoms and quality of life– reducing pain by 25%; fatigue by 31% and depression by 44%.
+It is also shown to help promote better sleep and and easier time getting to sleep.
 In a group of individuals with diabetic neuropathy, 40 days of yoga improved nerve conduction and blood glucose levels, whereas these parameters continued to deteriorate in the control group.
 Also, eight weeks of yoga decreased pain and improved grip strength in people with Carpal Tunnel Syndrome, when compared to control subjects.

 How does yoga help?